Old Fashioned Poppy Seed or Coleslaw Dressing

 The Oil:

 • Use a neutral-flavored oil, anything you’re comfortable with.
-Vegetable oil works well, so bonus for cheap.
+Vegetable oil works well, so bonus for being cheap.

 Sugar: